htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

     to produce a visual of the DAG.

     .. code-block:: console
+        :caption: Example converting produced DOT file into image

         $ dot -Tps dag.dot -o dag.ps

 To help visualize a DAG, DAGMan has the ability to create a *dot* input file for the AT&T Research Labs `Graphiz <https://www.graphviz.org/>`_ package to draw the DAG.
-DAGMan will produce *dot* files when the **DOT** command is declared with the following syntax:
+DAGMan will produce *dot* files when the :dag-cmd:`DOT[Usage]` command is declared with the following syntax:

 .. code-block:: condor-dagman

     DOT filename [UPDATE | DONT-UPDATE] [OVERWRITE | DONT-OVERWRITE] [INCLUDE <dot-file-header>]

-The DOT command can take several optional parameters as follows:
+The :dag-cmd:`DOT` command can take several optional parameters as follows:

 - **UPDATE** This will update the dot file every time a significant update happens.
 - **DONT-UPDATE** Creates a single dot file, when the DAGMan begins executing.
 This